ariga/atlas/doc/md/guides/mysql/descending-indexes.md

         Extra: Using where; Using filesort
 1 row in set, 1 warning (0.00 sec)
 ```
-Observe that MySQL is using `filesort` operation in order to resolve the query.
+Observe that MySQL is using the `filesort` operation in order to resolve the query.

 :::info
 A `filesort` operation uses temporary disk files as necessary if the result set is too large to fit in memory.
-To know more about how filesort is used to satisfy `ORDER BY` clause in MySQL, visit [here](https://dev.mysql.com/doc/refman/8.0/en/order-by-optimization.html#order-by-filesort)
+To learn more about how filesort is used to satisfy `ORDER BY` clause in MySQL, visit [here](https://dev.mysql.com/doc/refman/8.0/en/order-by-optimization.html#order-by-filesort)
 :::

 Now, let's try to optimize the query by using a descending index.
 Let's create a descending index on the `megabytes_used` column with the following command: